 This celebration is truly gonna ROCK.

-WTUE's annual St. Pat-Rock’s Day is taking over the City of Fairborn.
-The streets will be closed for a big block party with live music, food trucks and ice cold beer!
+WTUE's St. Pat-Rock’s Day is taking over the city of Fairborn for the second year in a row.
+The streets will be closed for a big block party with live music, food trucks and ice cold beer.

 104.7 WTUE will be broadcasting live from the party starting at 10 a.m.

 Chick McGee and Josh Arnold from The Bob & Tom Show will also be making an appearance at this St. Patrick’s Day bash.
 The event will take place rain or shine, with tent coverage throughout street.

 WANT TO GO?

 When: Tuesday, March 17, from 10 a.m. to 10 p.m.